Ralyhu/globalCC/README.md

 - F. Gullo, L. La Cava, D. Mandaglio, A. Tagarelli (2022) . *When Correlation Clustering Meets Fairness Constraints.* In Procs. of the International Conference on Discovery Science, October 10-12, 2022, Montpellier, France.

-Please cite the above paper in any research publication you may produce using this code or data/analysis derived from it.
+Please cite the above papers in any research publication you may produce using this code or data/analysis derived from it.

 ## Folders